kvirkki/aiven-docs/docs/products/alloydb-omni/get-started.md

     - `avn service create demo-alloydb-omni`: Command to create new Aiven service named `demo-alloydb-omni`.
-    - `--service-type alloydb-omni`: Specifies the service type as Aiven for AlloyDB Omn.
+    - `--service-type alloydbomni`: Specifies the service type as Aiven for AlloyDB Omni.
     - `--cloud CLOUD_AND_REGION`: Specifies the cloud provider and region for deployment.
     - `--plan PLAN`: Specifies the service plan or tier.
     - `--project PROJECT_NAME`: Specifies the project where the service will be created.